PinewoodPip/lg2modding/docs/boosts.md

 - `lunchboxT1Chance`: adds a chance for Basic-tier 1 recipe foods to appear in lunchboxes.
 - `lunchboxT2Chance`: adds a chance for Advanced-tier recipe foods to appear in lunchboxes.
 - `lunchboxT3Chance`: adds a chance for Gourmet-tier recipe foods to appear in lunchboxes.
 - `spawnBudget`: adds to the "point budget" of spawning enemies in fights.
 A higher budget means more enemies per fight.
 Stronger enemies cost more points to spawn.
 This also works on pre-defined encounters, by placing random enemies from the faction of the last ship to have been spawned from the encounter.
-Capped in [GlobalTuning](global-tuning.md).
+Capped at +14.
 - `strastEffectDurationMultiplier`: adds a multiplier to the duration of Strange Asteroid effects.
 - `resourceConversion`: increases the exchange rate for converting fuel to experience at the Administrative Chamber - a feature unlocked if the player's total boost has this boost above 0. `0.5` equals +50% exchange rate.
+- `defaultEnergyRequirement`: the base amount of energy required for optimal production.
+Ex. setting this to `10` will require the player to have 10 more energy for buildings to stay at 100% efficiency.
+- `defaultEnergy`: the base amount of energy the player gets, which is unaffected by other multipliers.
+In the vanilla campaign, this is set to `1` in the [default boost](campaigns.md#default-boost).
+- `strangeAsteroidChanceCooldown`: the pseudo-cooldown between strange asteroids appearing.
+After activating a strange asteroids, the chance to find the next one scales linearly from 0 to your regular chance as this cooldown ticks down.
+This penalty is stackable.
+- `guild1Perk`: affects the strength of the Scavenger guild's perk.
+- `guild2Perk`: affects the strength of the Scientist guild's perk.
+- `guild3Perk`: affects the strength of the Trader guild's perk.
+- `idlingMinutesThreshold`: affects the time (in minutes) inactivity requirement for the game to consider the player to be idling.
+- `energyFormulaLeniency`: affects the formula for production efficiency from energy.
+Higher numbers cause it to switch to a harsher curve later.
+- `healthpackConstant`: the multiplier for healing received from healing packs.

 #### Ship/combat boosts